MCCO Artistic Staff

 Erik Meyer was raised in Collingswood, NJ, where he began his organ studies at thirteen, studying with the Rev. J. Bert Carlson.
 Erik earned a BM in 2000 and an MM in organ performance in 2004 from the Peabody Conservatory of Music, Baltimore, where he studied with Donald Sutherland.
 He was a semifinalist in the highly competitive 2006, 2008 and 2012 National Young Artist Competition in Organ Performance.
 He has performed over one hundred recitals throughout the world and often performs organ-flute duo recitals with his wife, Anna.
 Their ensemble, the AEMeyer Duo is managed by Seven Eight Artists.

-Erik currently serves as Organist at Abington Presbyterian Church and was previously the Minister of Music at St. John’s Episcopal Church, Salem, NJ, where he oversaw the music program and semi-professional choir.
+Erik currently serves as Organist at the Philadelphia Episcopal Cathedral.
+Previously he served as organist at Abington Presbyterian Church and was the Minister of Music at St. John’s Episcopal Church, Salem, NJ, where he oversaw the music program and semi-professional choir.
 Erik is adjunct faculty at Temple University, teaching a variety of courses in the Music Studies Department as well as introductory music courses for amateur enthusiasts and lifelong learners.
 Erik has also served as Director of Music at Church of St. Martin-in-the-Fields, Philadelphia and Cantor at Luther Memorial Church, Erie, PA, where he also served as Artistic Director of the Luther Memorial Concert Series and founder of the Luther Memorial Bach Festival.
 He served as music director at the 2008, 2010, and 2011 ELCA NWPA Synod Conventions, and as organist for the Episcopal Cathedral of St. Paul, Erie, on their choir tours of Europe in 2007 and 2010.

 He was previously adjunct faculty at Mercyhurst College, Erie, where he taught theory, ear training, and organ.
 He served as the dean of the Erie American Guild of Organists from 2009-2011.
 Augsburg Fortress, St. James Press, and Falls House Press publish his music.